Artistry for the Athlete

 Prior to creating the Young EduArts program Jenie was an instructor in the Greater Seattle area for students of all ages and levels in classical ballet and other dance styles.
 Jenie choreographed for productions such as The Nutcracker and year end recitals/performances.
 She created and held the position of Outreach Coordinator at Issaquah Dance Theatre, to provide dance classes to students within after school care, such as at Arbor School and Apollo Elementary.
-Jenie also taught and volunteered dance instruction at several preschools such as Evergreen Academy and KIDSTAGE performing arts preschool.
+Jenie also taught and volunteered dance instruction at preschools such as Evergreen Academy and KIDSTAGE performing arts.

 Copyright 2015.
 Young EduArts.
 All rights reserved.